 Questions answered by Simon Campbell, Managing Director of Portview Fit-Out

-If you missed last week’s Project of the Week featuring the archetypal ideal of the perfect ‘dream home’ exuding an air of period decadence and prosperity, click here to see more.
+If you missed last week’s Project of the Week featuring the SBID Award winners for KBB Design with a fusion of Oriental and commercial modernity for a contemporary New Zealand home, click here to see more.

 This week’s instalment of the #SBIDinspire interior design series features the flagship store for retail brand, The Fold.
 British womenswear label The Fold asked Kinnersley Kent Design to create its first ever flagship store.
 Based on the idea of a private members’ club, the stylish, hardworking concept turns the traditional idea of the store on its head.
 Like The Fold’s clothes, the flagship is designed to take the customer from 9am to 9pm.
 By day, it acts as a showroom, store and VIP consultation space.
 By night, it transforms into an events venue, hosting The Fold’s regular networking events for its diverse customer base of professional women.